New Balance 1400 Shoe Review

 I wear a size 10-11 wide in running shoes, and the 10.5 womens is fine.
 Often times I need to just scratch women’s racing flats and go to a unisex/ men’s shoe because of my foot width.
 The women’s 10.5 is fine.

-Other bonuses of the flat include minimal seams and overlays.
-Less weight, less rubbing, equals faster runner.
+Other bonuses of the New Balance 1400 include minimal seams and overlays.
+The engineered mesh of the New Balance 1400 includes less weight, less rubbing, which equals a faster runner.
+It also gives the New Balance 1400 airy feel.
 There is only so much actual cushion you can remove from a flat, so many companies are removing as much stuff from the top as possible.

-Also included in the fit is an update to the tongue.
-While I did not run in the previous version, but I know the tongue bothered several people.
+Also included in the fit of the New Balance 1400 is an update to the tongue.
+While I did not run in the previous version of the New Balance 1400, but I know the tongue bothered several people.
 Many people said it bunched up or caused irritation.

 The updated tongue is more similar to the New Balance track spikes.
 I suppose if Emma Coburn and other New Balance professionals like the tongue of a shoe, the common folks like us can too.

-There isn’t much to say about the ride.
-It’s light, responsive and reacts with the ground.
-The material used, is called “revlite.”
+There isn’t much to say about the ride of the New Balance 1400.
+The New Balance 1400 is light, responsive and reacts with the ground.
+The material used, is called “revlite midsole.”
 It’s durable yet responsive.
-It’s much more responsive than fresh foam (like in my favorite New Balance trainer the 1080).
+Combined with the blown rubber, it’s much more responsive than fresh foam (like in my favorite New Balance trainer the 1080).

-Interesting and somewhat unique of the 1400 is that is has a 10 mm drop (many flats have between 0-4).
+Interesting and somewhat unique of the New Balance 1400 is that is has a 10mm drop (many flats have between 0-4).
 You don’t really feel the difference and to be honest, if no one told me I would never know.
-I have preferred it recently for long tempos and longer runs.
+I have preferred the New Balance 1400 recently for long tempos and longer runs.
 I’ve done some short 400s too, but longer runs seem to be my favorite.

 View this post on Instagram